-Depending on what you find, there are two troubleshooting methods you can use to focus in on your problem area, and find your problem, even in a room with hundreds of light fixtures.
+Depending on what you find, there are two troubleshooting methods you can use to focus on your problem area and find your problem, even in a room with hundreds of light fixtures.

-If the two low-voltage wires in a 0-10V application are shorted together, you simulate a low-end dimming condition, and all correctly wired fixtures should dim to minimum.
-This test is not a cure-all however.
-Some fixtures that are wired backwards might still respond to the wire-shorting method.
-However, this test is great for finding individual fixtures that are not tightly connected, or not tied into the correct dimming zone.
+If the two low-voltage wires in a 0-10V application are shorted together, you simulate a low-end dimming condition, and all correctly wired fixtures should dim to a minimum.
+This test is not a cure-all, however.
+Some fixtures that are wired backward might still respond to the wire-shorting method.
+However, this test is excellent for finding individual fixtures that are not tightly connected or not tied into the correct dimming zone.

-The Mid-Way Split – This method has uses outside of just 0-10V troubleshooting, and can be extremely useful in many troubleshooting arenas.
+This method has uses outside of 0-10V troubleshooting and can be extremely useful in many troubleshooting arenas.

-By splitting a zone of light, the troubleshooter can effectively cut their area of focus in half instantly, greatly reducing the number of fixtures they have to examine.
-If, for instance, you suspect that a driver has its low-voltage signal wires backwards, but you don’t know which driver to check, splitting the low-voltage wires at the half-way point will tell you in which group of lights the problem resides.
+By splitting a zone of light, the troubleshooter can effectively cut their area of focus in half instantly, significantly reducing the number of fixtures they have to examine.
+If, for instance, you suspect that a driver has its low-voltage signal wires backwards, but you don’t know which driver to check, splitting the low-voltage wires at the halfway point will tell you in which group of lights the problem resides.
 If the problem goes away when the zone is split in half, you know that the problem exists in the further half.
-You can re-connect your split and find a new split point three quarters of the way along.
-If the problem still exists, leave your split in place (I’ll explain this), and make a new split at the one quarter mark.
+You can re-connect your split and find a new split point three-quarters of the way along.
+If the problem still exists, leave your split in place (I’ll explain this) and do a new split at the one-quarter mark.

 There are some pitfalls of this method to be aware of.
-First, as I just said, it is important to leave your splits “open” when the problem persists.
-Let’s say, for instance, that your lighting zone has 2 issues, located in fixtures 2 and 7.
+First, as I just said, it is essential to leave your splits “open” when the problem persists.
+Let’s say, for instance, that your lighting zone has 2 issues in fixtures 2 and 7.

 If you start your split between 4 and 5, you’ll notice that your problem persists, indicating that a problem exists between fixtures 1 and 4.

-Something else to consider… This method talks about splitting halfway because mathematically, splitting mid-way through is most efficient.
+Something else to consider… This method talks about splitting halfway because, mathematically, splitting mid-way through is the most efficient.
 However, the mid-way split doesn’t always make sense.
-For instance, sometimes splitting a lighting zone down to the first, and only the first fixture can function as a nice sanity check, just to make sure the controller is capable of even controlling one light.
-Once you have one functional fixture, you can then add sections on to see which section causes the system to fail.
+For instance, sometimes splitting a lighting zone down to the first, and only the first fixture can function as a nice sanity check to make sure the controller is capable of even controlling one light.
+Once you have one functional fixture, you can add sections to see which section causes the system to fail.

-Another thing to consider is that 0-10V doesn’t typically follow a true daisy chain, as shown above.
-More frequently, 0-10V wiring follows “legs”.
-If this is the case for you, I recommend splitting legs off individually to find out which legs are good, and which are bad.
+Another thing to consider is that 0-10V doesn’t typically follow an actual daisy chain, as shown above.
+More frequently, 0-10V wiring follows “legs.”
+If this is the case for you, I recommend splitting the legs off individually to find out which legs are good and which are bad.

 Troubleshoot the GRX-TVIOne of the most common 0-10V controllers in the world Lutron controls is the GRX-TVI.
-These units are extremely versatile, and can be used to incorporate 0-10V controls into a wide variety of systems and control types.
-However, the install can be a little complex, and I wanted to take an opportunity to go over a few of the most common wiring issues.
+These units are highly versatile and can be used to incorporate 0-10V controls into a wide variety of systems and control types.
+However, the installation can be a little complex, and I wanted to take the opportunity to go over a few of the most common wiring issues.

 When you open the GRX-TVI, you will see 3 sections of terminal blocks.
-I prefer to think of each section separately, which helps in troubleshooting the unit.
-The left-most section is called, somewhat confusingly, section 2, and it contains 4 terminal blocks, labeled Line 2/Line 2/Neutral 2, and Dimmed Hot 2.
+I prefer to think of each section separately, which helps troubleshoot the unit.
+The left-most section is called, somewhat confusingly, section 2, containing 4 terminal blocks labeled Line 2/Line 2/Neutral 2/Dimmed Hot 2.
 This section is where the wiring related to the phase dimmer is landed.

 The first two terminals, both labeled Line 2, are where we see most of our wiring problems.
 These two terminals are internally shorted, and either terminal can be used (or one can be used as a jumper point to section 1, which we will describe below).
 The purpose of the line 2 terminal is to land the constant hot wire, fed from the same circuit as the dimmer being used to drive the GRX-TVI.

-Very often, we will see a different constant hot landed here, which will cause issues.
+We will often see a different constant hot land here, which will cause issues.
 You can get away with using a different circuit, so long it is of the same phase as the dimmer, but a feed here of a different phase WILL NOT WORK.